 This guide has been deprecated and is no longer being maintained.

 This guide provides step by step instructions for installing a full featured LAMP stack on an Ubuntu 9.10 (Karmic) system.
 You will be instructed on setting up Apache, MySQL, and PHP.
 If you don’t feel that you will need MySQL or PHP, please don’t feel obligated to install them.

 It is important to make sure that your system is properly configured before installing Apache.
 In particular, you need to make sure that your system is up to date and that you have set the correct timezone, hostname, and hosts in your hosts file.
-If you haven’t configured these, you should follow the directions in the getting started guide.
+If you haven’t configured these, you should follow the directions in the Setting Up and Securing a Compute Instance.
 This guide assumes that you are logged in as the root superuser on your Linode.

 The Apache Web Server is a very popular choice for serving web pages.
 While many alternatives have appeared in the last few years, Apache remains a powerful option that we recommend for most uses.